Connect with us

 Price & Availability

-The Technics Grand Class Master Edition turntables will be available starting February 2026 at authorized Technics retailers retailers in North America.
-Final pricing will be confirmed and shared as the rollout approaches.
+Update: The Technics Grand Class Master Edition turntables will be available starting March 2026 at authorized Technics retailers in North America.
 The turntables will be available in the following quantities:

 Advertisement.
 Scroll to continue reading.